generiskk/Pokemon-Showdown-Enhanced-Tooltips/README.md

 ### Special Thanks
-Special thanks to [Karl Hughes](https://github.com/karllhughes) for their great contributions to the extension
+Special thanks to [Karl Hughes](https://github.com/karllhughes) for their great contributions to the extension Also huge thanks to [Chris Schalago](https://github.com/rowin1) as the original creator of this addon. - Please msg me when you can :)

 ### License
 This plugin and code is distributed under the [MIT license](https://opensource.org/licenses/MIT).